ropenscilabs/tif/README.md

 should inherit from the Matrix class dgCMatrix.

 **tokens** (data frame) - A valid data frame tokens object is a data frame with at least two columns.
-The first column is called doc_id and is a character vector with UTF-8 encoding.
+There must be a column called doc_id that is a character vector with UTF-8 encoding.
 Document ids must be unique.
-The second column is called token and must also be a character vector in UTF-8 encoding.
+There must also be a column called token that must also be a character vector in UTF-8 encoding.
 Each individual token is represented by a single row in the data frame.
 Addition token-level metadata columns